Chalarangelo/30-seconds-of-code/snippets/to_iso_date.md

 tags: date,intermediate
 ---

-Converts a date to its ISO-8601 represenation.
+Converts a date to its ISO-8601 representation.

 - Use `datetime.datetime.isoformat()` to convert the given `datetime.datetime` object to an ISO-8601 date.